-When a loved one begins hallucinating as they near death, you may feel uncertain of what to do.
-Hallucinating before passing away is quite common and there are several ways you can prepare yourself for witnessing this and understand how to provide your loved one with comfort.
+When a loved one begins hallucinating as they near death, you may feel uncertain about what to do to help them.
+Hallucinating before passing away is quite common, and there are several ways you can prepare yourself for witnessing this.
+Learn about why these delusions occur and how to comfort your loved one.

 Why Do People Hallucinate Before Death?

 Someone in the process of passing away may experience hallucinations or visions that don't appear to make sense to their friends and family members.
-This common occurrence is explained by several theories.
+This common occurrence of becoming delusional before death is explained by several theories.
 Researchers and different religions have differing opinions, although there is no one true theory that has been uncovered yet.
 Some believe that:

 - The lack of oxygen impacts the temporal lobe (where sound is processed), which can cause seizures that lead to visions or hallucinations